 What to Do If You Are Involved in a Fatal Car Accident

-If you were in a car accident in Nevada that took the life of someone close to you, you have allies at Cogburn Law Offices.
+If you were in a car accident in Nevada that took the life of someone close to you, you have allies at Cogburn Law.
 The sooner you contact us, the sooner you can receive our tailored advice and legal recommendations.
 We truly care about your situation and the loved one you lost.
 We aim to serve your best interests any way we can, starting with this checklist of what you should do next:

 - Report your crash.
 If you haven’t already, call 911 and officially report your car accident.
 You must report a crash to the police and to the Department of Motor Vehicles when it causes injuries or deaths.
 Give your side of the story to the police when they arrive.

 - Go to the doctor.
-If your crash was serious, odds are you also suffered some injuries.
+If your crash was serious, odds are you also have suffered some injuries.
 Never delay medical care because of the price.
 If someone else caused the crash, he or she will be liable for your medical costs.